Getting your turtle habitat to look nice can take a fair bit of time, effort and money. So it’s only natural to consider adding fish. But should you?

-There are a lot of fish that simply do not work well with turtles, and a much smaller number of fish that can.
+There are fish that simply do not work well with turtles and a much smaller amount of fish that can.

 All of the species I have ever seen that have worked well with turtles have had several of the following traits:

 - They were quick and speedy.
 Essentially, they could easily get away from a slower, more lumbering turtle in pursuit.